HandsOnDataViz/book/docs/HandsOnDataViz.md

 100,000 in Belgium) to adjust for prior differences in population.

-In the same way, choropleth maps work best when they display relative values (such as percentages or per capita rates) rather than absolute values (such as the raw number of people).
+In the same way, choropleth maps work best when they display relative values (such as percentages or per capita rates) rather than raw counts.
 If you ignore normalization when creating a choropleth map and display raw numbers, you’ll essentially recreate a population map, which doesn’t tell us anything new.
 For example, compare two maps shown in Figure
 <a href="#fig:normalize-map-data">8.11</a>.
 They both are about Covid-19
 cases in the continental US as of June 26, 2020.
 Figure
 <a href="#fig:normalize-map-data">8.11</a>a shows total number of